 Eating out at a restaurant anywhere in the Seychelles is pricey, to say the least.
 One portion would cost you around €20, which is quite a lot (especially if you’re used to the €5 meals in Bulgaria).

 In order to save money on our trip, we made sure we booked apartments with fully equipped kitchens both on Mahe and on Praslin.
 We then went to the local markets pretty much every other day and bought fresh fruit and freshly caught fish, which we cooked at home afterwards.
 For 6 big fish we would usually pay around 200 rupees, with additional 20-50 rupees for them to clean up the fish.

 All this food would then last us for at least 2 days, for 4 people altogether, which was so much cheaper than going out to an actual restaurant.
 And it was so much fun learning to cook the fish and trying a new type every day.

-In order to save money on La Digue, we booked a guest house, where breakfast and dinner were provided.
+Considering that La Digue is the most expensive island here since there are not many options for eating out or buying food on the go, we booked a guest house, where breakfast and dinner were provided.
 The package price was very good and we were getting so much food served every day that we couldn’t finish it.

 5. Find cheaper transportation

 If you want to stay on a budget, taxis are a no-go on the Seychelles.
 They will empty your wallet quicker than you think.
 While we were in the Seychelles, we didn’t take a cab even just once, because we knew how expensive it’s going to be.
 Instead, we hired a car on Mahe and Praslin, and a bike on La Digue.

 Hiring a car cost us around €35-40 per day, which would’ve probably been the cost of just one ride with a taxi.